Monday, November 24, 2025

 The peacemaker Colt, and AI as guardians of Etiquette.

 My Cousin Nancy, sent me a poem, she had written on her phone.
-The phone refused to letter her use the work Damn, telling her that she was better than that.
+The phone refused to let her use the word "Damn", telling her that she was better than that.

 A hundred years before, there was a theory that having an armed citizenry in the old, rosy and romantic west, ensured that it was a polite society.